Store-Support / Text-Workspace Test

 Entry paid signal

-Essential showed $19/user/month billed annually, or $25/user/month billed monthly.
+The current pricing page shows Essential at $19/user/month billed annually, or $25/user/month billed monthly.

 Next plan signal

-Growth started from $49.17/month in the reviewed pricing output.
+Growth starts from $49.17/month in the current pricing table.

 Higher plan signal

-Plus started from $749/month, with Premium as contact-for-pricing.
+Plus starts from $749/month, with Premium as contact-for-pricing.

 Enterprise is custom.